ali4zimi/100-days/README.md

 # 100 days of code
-Here, I will list my 100 project that I complete in one day.
+Here, I will list my 100 projects that I complete each in one day.

  1. [Elevator Algorithm](https://github.com/ali4zimi/elevator-simulation)
     - Java